google/VoltAir/doc/src/main/Main.md

 ## <a name="7"></a> What platforms can I build and run VoltAir on?

-We've tested building VoltAir on Mac and Ubuntu, targeted for running on Mac, Ubuntu, and Android.
+We've tested building VoltAir on Mac OS X and Ubuntu, targeted for running on Mac OS X, Ubuntu, and Android devices.

-Theoretically, with a bit of work, other platforms could be supported through the cross-platform nature of Qt and QtCreator.
+Theoretically, with a bit of work, other platforms could be supported through the cross-platform nature of Qt and Qt Creator.

 **************************************************